haidangve/GameCard/README.md

 # GameCard
-A little project utilize simple html, css and React.js
+A little project utilize simple HTML, CSS and JavaScript